scylladb/scylladb/docs/using-scylla/lwt.rst

 without interference.
 The state of the protocol is persisted in system.paxos table, which is local to each replica.

-Unlike Cassandra, Scylla piggy-backs the old version of the row on response to "Prepare" request, so reading a row doesn't require a separate message exchange.
+Unlike Cassandra, ScyllaDB piggy-backs the old version of the row on response to "Prepare" request, so reading a row doesn't require a separate message exchange.